New: THE LADDERS PROJECT

 A workshop in relation to the work could be:

 THE PRESENCE OF ANOTHER

 We place large high ladders in the space.
 Every new placement changes our sense of architecture and gives us new desires for interacting.
 Every new plane and height excites desires for risk, safety, beauty, intimacy, tension, cooperation, patience, speed, destruction.
 This architectural and interpersonal composing is a game of balance, emotion, and social construction.
-When we combine songs and movements from our worlds of origin, the levels of meaning multiply.
+When we add to this game songs and movements from our worlds of origin, the levels of meaning multiply.